 The story is your typical teenager-discovers-he’s-the-chosen-one-and-must-save-the-world-from-evil adventure.
 Goku (Justin Chatwin) receives a dragonball from his grandfather Gohan (Randall Duk Kim) on his eighteenth birthday, and he’s told there are six more hidden about the globe.
 Goku must team up with the gun-toting Bulma (Emmy Rossum), loot-minded thief Yamcha (Joon Park), and the wacky Master Roshi (Chow Yun-Fat), who is so wacky that he wears Hawaiian shirts and drinks soda (yes, that wacky).

-That these legends are being Hollywoodized, but more notably removed of their Asian characteristics, borderlines on being wrong.
+That these legends are being Hollywoodized, but more notably removed of their Asian characteristics, is just plain wrong.
 Granted, these stories are “borrowed” by Western storytellers all the time, but when your movie is so explicitly based on Asian characters, a quirky Canadian actor (Chatwin) heading up the show seems too far removed from the source.
 Once again, I am forced to wonder why American studios typically avoid Asian leading men, especially in cases such as these.
-Instead, they’d rather have actors like Ernie Hudson play an age-old monk Master, because after all, he was the fourth Ghostbuster.
+Instead, they’d rather have actors like Ernie Hudson play an age-old monk Master because, after all, he was the fourth Ghostbuster.